diipakshii/img_to_pdf/README.md

 ```

 ## How to Set Up
-- main_dir should be the path to your main project directory.
+- 'main_dir' should be the path to your main project directory.
-- file_dir should point to the folder containing your images.
+- 'file_dir' should point to the folder containing your images.
-- output_file is the path where the generated PDF will be saved.
+- 'output_file' is the path where the generated PDF will be saved.
 Ensure this path points to a valid directory and that you have write permissions.

 ## Running Script
 ```